 It is too early to say if this will count as precedent, but what is to stop other studios from simply going to Epic once they burn through backer funds?
 Enough money-starved studios and a rising publishing giant in need of exclusives combined could further aggravate the already shaky relationship between studios and backers.

-Threads calling for caution when pledging are popping up like mushrooms after rain.
+Threads calling for caution when pledging are like mushrooms after rain.
 Currently, they seem to be focused on having developers declare whether they will go for an exclusive deal with Epic, but backers should still be on the lookout for other early signs of failure.

 What if the developers mess up and deliver a shallow experience like Agony?
 What if they don't deliver it at all and you get stuck with a tech demo for years?

-Kickstarter itself states that backers simply support the creative process.
+Kickstarter itself that backers simply support the creative process.
 The platform is not a store.
 You are owed nothing for your money, it is completely up to the developers to decide what they do and which promises they keep.
 Your money is merely a donation that might pay off in the future.

-Gamers seem to be worried that Epic Games Store is undermining Kickstarter's reputation but the truth is, the game was rigged from the start and Tim Sweeney's store simply highlighted this.
+Gamers seem to be worried that Epic Games Store is but the truth is, the game was rigged from the start and Tim Sweeney's store simply highlighted this.
 Agony and Star Citizen didn't find their way to Epic but they are crowdfunded projects that changed the deal after grabbing funds, just like Phoenix Point.